dyninst/scalable_tools_workshop/petascale2023/registration.md

 Once you have registered with Granlibakken, please allow them 1 - 2 business days to process, at which point you should get an email with your confirmation number.
 If you do not receive a confirmation, you can call them at (530) 583-4242.

 <b>Ground transportation</b>: If you need transportation between Reno Airport and Granlibakken, you can arrange a shuttle by contacting [North Lake Tahoe Express](https://www.northlaketahoeexpress.com/).
-Theses shuttles are a bit expensive so you might also consider renting a car.
+The cost is $99 per person each way for a single rider, and drops to $70 per person for 2 or more riders.
+You might also consider renting a car.
 Note that the Granlibakken meeting registration page asks about your arrival and departure flights.
 You can ignore this part of the form as Granlibakken no longer arranges ground transportation.

 <p>
 Costs are as follows: